Stewarton railway station: From December 2009

 A ticket machine is located on Platform 2.

-From December 2012 all trains on a Sunday use Platform 1 only as does the 5.31am Glasgow bound weekday train.
+From December 2012, all trains on a Sunday use Platform 1 only, as does the 5.31 am Glasgow-bound weekday train.

 2016 floods

 In January 2016 a number of Virgin Trains were re-routed via Kilmarnock due to flood damage to a bridge on the Glasgow to Carlisle main line near Lockerbie.
 The full regular half-hourly service was suspended for a time and replaced with an hourly during off peak times.